A little escape can be a healthy thing

 Added on 09 March 2021

 If not, where do you escape to?
-A book? the internet? meditation? family? daydreams? time alone or somewhere darker, as in depression, or eating disorders or other destructive habits?
+A book? the internet? meditation? family? daydreams? time alone or somewhere darker, as in depression, or eating disorders, or other destructive habits?

 Stuck in escape mode?

-Although self-destructive means of escape are not healthy & can prolong & even bury what the original issue was, a realisation that the self-destructive behaviour is a mask to something can help an inquisitive mind to move forwards when you’re stuck in escape mode.
+Although self-destructive means of escape are not healthy & can prolong & even bury what the original issue was, a realisation that the self-destructive behaviour is a mask for something can help an inquisitive mind to move forwards when you’re stuck in escape mode.

-If you wish to escape, find a healthy way to do so, but make sure you allow yourself the time & space to get away mentally from what ails you, be very careful of becoming trapped in escape mode by the means of addiction to what you have chosen.
+If you wish to escape, find a healthy way to do so, but make sure you allow yourself the time & space to get away mentally from what ails you.
+Be very careful of becoming trapped in escape mode by the means of addiction to what you have chosen.

 A healthy person will understand that a healthy escape brings rewards, not just to the self but to those around them also.
 So, pull out your mental travel brochure and plan how you'll best escape what ails you for that much-needed recharge and reboot.